danielatrivella/np3_ligand/np3_LigPCDS/README.md

 1. data_folder_path: The path to the data folder where the vocabulary output will be stored and where the 'ligands' folder with the ligands in .sdf format is located.
 2. ligands_list_path: The path to the CSV file containing the valid ligands list and their smiles.
 This file is expected to be the output of the quality filter script.
 Mandatory columns = 'ligID','smiles'.
-The name of this file will be used to label the output vocabulary file, the ligands SMILES database file and the xyz folder that will store the labeled ligands .xyz files;
+The name of this file will be used to label the output vocabulary file, the ligands SMILES dataset file and the xyz folder that will store the labeled ligands .xyz files;
 3. label_SP: (optional) Set to 'True' to use the atoms' SP hybridization to create the vocabulary (default), otherwise it will use the atoms' symbol.
 Both labeling approaches will be concatenated with the atoms' cyclic information.
 4. row_start: (optional) The number of the row in the ligands_list_path file where the script should start.
 Skip to the given row or, if missing, start from the beginning;
 5. row_end: (optional) The number of the row in the ligands_list_path file where the script should stop.
 Stop in the given row or, if missing, stop in the last row.